me9hanics/PainterPalette/README.md

 #### Databases:

 <div><details>
+<summary>MySQL and Neo4j</summary>
-<a href="https://github.com/me9hanics/DataEngineering-SQL/blob/main/Term1/pipeline.sql">This SQL script</a> a relational database of painters, paintings, painting schools, movements and styles, using the data from this <a href="https://github.com/me9hanics/DataEngineering-SQL/tree/main/Term1/datasets">folder</a>.
+<a href="https://github.com/me9hanics/DataEngineering-SQL/blob/main/Term1/pipeline.sql">This SQL script</a> constructs a relational database of painters, paintings, painting schools, movements and styles, using the data from this <a href="https://github.com/me9hanics/DataEngineering-SQL/tree/main/Term1/datasets">folder</a>.

 <br> A painter graph database: <a href="https://github.com/me9hanics/DataEngineering-SQL/tree/main/Term2#painter-coexhibition-network-creation-and-analytics-using-neo4j-and-knime">Neo4j KNIME painter coexhibition network</a> project, where the coexhibition network is created from PainterPalette and e-flux coexhibition data, and uploaded to a Neo4j database.
 </details>